Get to QMU - By Bike or Foot

 - A vacant/engaged door slider will be fitted to the front of the door, any person using the room should adjust the slider to display the appropriate message upon entering or leaving the room.

 - Cleaning materials will be provided to enable users to clean the shower areas before and after use.

 - Hand sanitiser will be available outside the changing room.

-A second disabled toilet in the Sports Reception will provide a dry changing area for Active Travel users wishing to change their clothing before or after travel.
+A second accessible toilet in the Sports Reception will provide a dry changing area for Active Travel users wishing to change their clothing before or after travel.